stykylbak, sticklebanke, sticklebanck, stickle bag(ge), stit(t)le bag(ge), stittle-back, stickle-back, stickleback

 Procedure

-2. Place fish in the solution until death is achieved.
-Verify the animal is dead before disposing or preserving the carcass by monitoring the absence of respiratory or opercular movement for at least 3 minutes.
+3. Place fish in the solution and wait at least 15 minutes, to ensure that death is achieved.
+Verify before disposing or preserving the carcass by monitoring the absence of respiratory or opercular movement for at least 3 minutes.

 Additional notes